Leonidas-Z/ExaConstit_CP_Framework/README.md

 Description:

-These scripts are used for running GA optimization using ExaConstit simulation package
+These scripts are used for running GA optimization with ExaConstit simulation package

-All these are running using:
+All these are running with:
 python 3.9.7
 numpy 1.20.3
 Pygad 2.16.1